-KATHRYN DENT MLLR LLB (HONS), GAICD, CAHRI, Accredited Specialist in Employment and Industrial Law (Law Soc of NSW)
+Kathryn Dent MLLR LLB (Hons), GAICD, CAHRI, Accredited Specialist in Employment and Industrial Law (Law Soc of NSW)

 Kathryn has been a Director since August 2013.
 She is Chairman of the Human Resources Committee.
+She is also a board representative to the Enterprise Risk Management Committee.